 ROSA Lateral Flow Mycotoxin Strips

-Charm manufactures a variety of ROSA (Rapid One Step Assay) tests to detect mycotoxins (aflatoxin, DON/vomitoxin, fumonisin, ochratoxin, T2/HT2, and zearalenone) in feed and grain.
+Charm manufactures a variety of ROSA (Rapid One Step Assay) tests to detect mycotoxins (aflatoxin, DON/vomitoxin, fumonisin, ochratoxin, T2/HT2, and zearalenone) in feed and grain and Aflatoxin M1 in milk.
 Utilizing innovative ROSA technology, Charm lateral flow mycotoxin tests are easy to use and provide rapid, quantitative results.
 All ROSA mycotoxin tests follow a similar assay format and can be read on the same equipment.

 What Are Mycotoxins?